bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch6-2">6.2 Starting and Ending a Path 139</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-All paths start somewhere.
-And where SVG is concerned, all paths start at the point to which we move our virtual pen.
+<p>All paths start somewhere.
+And where SVG is concerned, all paths start
+at the point to which we move our virtual pen.
 We use the M (or m) command for this, which means "move to."
 We follow this with an x and y coordinate pair to define the path's starting point.
 The M command by itself doesn't draw anything -- it merely moves us to the point at which we want to begin.
-Our pen has yet to push down on the paper, so to speak.
+Our pen has yet to push down on the paper, so to speak.</p>

 <pre>
 // <i>Syntax for the M/m command.</i>